MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.minby['t,'u]-function-[fsharp].md

 This function is named `MinBy` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Example

-The following code shows how to use List.minBy.

 [!code-fsharp[Main](snippets/fslists/snippet58.fs)]